Syals21/Social_Network_Assign3Modelling/part2_practical_section_plan.md

 Recommended approach:

-- Use Python with `networkx`.
+- Use GNU Octave adjacency matrices.
-- Create a random network for citizen-citizen connections.
+- Create a random `N x N` matrix for citizen-citizen connections.
-- Add influencer-citizen links with higher degree than normal citizens.
+- Create an `N x I` matrix for influencer-citizen links with higher degree than normal citizens.
-- Add expert-citizen links with moderate degree but higher trust.
+- Create an `N x E` matrix for expert-citizen links with moderate degree but higher trust.

 Suggested network settings: